 This article was written exclusively for The Film Magazine by Sophie Cook of Sophie Beatrice’s Blog.

 Ever since Anthony Minghella’s The Talented Mr. Ripley (1999) was released, fans and critics have been in awe of the cinematic tropes and expressive artistic choices displayed throughout the film.
-The Talented Mr. Ripley tells the story of Tom Ripley, played by a young Matt Damon, who travels to Venice to convince Dickie (Jude Law) to return to the US on his father’s request – Tom actually befriends Dickie’s father through false pretense at a Princeton University reunion (a university he never attended).
+The Talented Mr. Ripley tells the story of Tom Ripley, played by a young Matt Damon, who travels to Venice to convince Dickie (Jude Law) to return to the US on his father’s request – Tom actually befriends Dickie’s father through false pretence at a Princeton University reunion (a university he never attended).
 The plot follows Tom as he makes friends with Dickie, pretending they have a backstory from Princeton, and becomes obsessed with his lifestyle – so much so that he begins to impersonate him as the narrative develops.

 The film’s greatest achievement, and the moment that explores this tension in the most depth, is the final sequence.
 This sequence represents the last straw for Tom Ripley (Matt Damon) in his struggle between being himself and adopting another life – a struggle which ultimately results in him deciding to throw his real life away.